 Due to staffing issues, Lake Monroe will be closed until further notice.
 Lake Lee and Lake Twitty are open as scheduled.
 Hours of operation are generally sunrise to sunset and can be confirmed by checking the Lake Inspector stations at each lake or by clicking on the link Lake Hours of Operation.
 No activities are allowed on the lakes except for boating and fishing during the hours of operations and when an inspector is on duty.

 WATER RESOURCES UTILITY IMPROVEMENT PROJECTS AND ROAD CLOSURES

-The City of Monroe Water Resources Maintenance Division will be replacing approximately 17 water service connections along South Hayne Street between Robin Street and Church Street.
-This improvement will enhance water service to the customers in this area.
-Construction activities are scheduled to begin on May 25, 2020 and conclude by June 30, 2020.
-Temporary road closures may be necessary within the project limits with the exception to local residents and emergency service vehicles.
+The City of Monroe Construction Division will be replacing approximately 7 water service connections along South Hayne Street between Robin Street and Church Street.
+This improvement will enhance water service to customers in this area.
+Construction activities are expected to start on September 14, 2020 and end by September 25, 2020.
+Temporary lane and road closures may be necessary within the project limits with the exception to local residents and emergency service vehicles.
 Normal collection of garbage and residential/commercial deliveries will be provided access.
 There may be short interruptions to water service during the service tie overs.
 The City will make every effort to notify customers in advance.